dimispapa/cy_boulder_fest/README.md

 The Hero text "Challenge Yourself on Rock" attempts to lure the viewer in to read further and get excited about participating and testing their limits.

 #### Responsive Flyer image
 Having a three different options of the flyer, it was decided to take advantage of this by applying a responsive picture element where depending on the viewport size and orientation, the browser would pick the appropriate file to render.
-For instance for wider screens, the wider version is applied to make use of empty space without distorting the image or taking up too much vertical space.
+This does not require the use of media queries in the CSS file, but makes use of embedded media and srcset parameters in the picture element.
+For instance, for wider screens, the wider version is applied to make use of empty space without distorting the image or taking up too much vertical space.

 #### Interactive link buttons